GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part1_litreview.md

 Addressing these gaps is an active research area.
 For example, retrieval-augmented models like MMed-RAG incorporate external knowledge to reduce hallucination [@Xia2025_MMedRAG].
 Expanding multimodal datasets and developing techniques to interpret multimodal reasoning will be key to deploying reliable clinical classifiers in practice.

-## Conclusion (TODO)
+## Conclusion
-Image based classification can yield very strong results in detecting diseases using imaging.
 CNNs and ViTs can identify patterns in images that indicate the presence of a pathology.
-But other relevant textual features, such as the patient history, cannot be incorporated into a image based classifier [@Rajpurkar2017_CheXNet].
+However, other relevant textual features, such as patient history, cannot be incorporated into an image-based classifier [@Rajpurkar2017_CheXNet].
+Standalone text-only models also cannot classify diseases with high accuracy, as seen in [@Tu2025_AMIE].

-- Image-only and text-only models are limited for multimodal classification tasks.
-- Fusion-based multimodal methods outperform unimodal approaches, but generalization and interpretability challenges remain.
-- Motivates your group’s work: developing and benchmarking novel multimodal classifiers for FLARE25, with a focus on both single-label and multi-label classification.
+Using both text and images adds valuable context for improved prediction on medical datasets.
+Multimodal approaches include VLMs that accept image and text tokens in a single sequence [@Moor2023_MedFlamingo], as well as models with dedicated layers for text, image, and their fusion.
+Our work on predicting answers for images and questions in the OmniMedVQA [@hu2024omnimedvqa] motivates our exploration of using multimodal models to incorporate all available information for prediction.
 ## References

 [//]: <> (Will be auto-populated with `pandoc reports/draft_reports/part1_litreview.md --citeproc --bibliography=references.bib --csl=ieee.csl  -o deliverables/part1/part1_litreview.html`...)